 The average annual cost of health insurance for a retired couple in 2019 is:

 Average Cost of Healthcare in Retirement:

-The average cost of healthcare in retirement can vary depending on various factors, including location, age, and overall health.
+The health insurance aged 62 to 65 average cost can vary depending on various factors, including location, age, and overall health.
 However, according to a recent study, the average retiree can expect to spend about $295,000 on healthcare expenses during retirement.